brandongregory/dndhelp/src/5e-build-guides/dart-thrower-builds.md

 <strong>Contents</strong>

 1. [What Are War Darts?](#What-Are-War-Darts)
+    1. _What About Throwing Knives?_
+    2. _Can This Work with a Boomerang?_
 2. [The Mechanics of Thrown Weapons in 5e](#The-Mechanics-of-Thrown-Weapons-in-5e)
 3. [Fighting Style Synergies](#Fighting-Style-Synergies)
 4. [Magic Damage](#Magic-Damage)